Ministry of Power Home Home

 19431

 The project cost is Rs.
 12031.33 crore with central financial assistance from MNRE of Rs.
 3970.34 crore (i.e. 33% of project cost).
 The balance 67% of the project cost is available as loan from KfW/REC/PFC.
 The transmission schemes would be implemented by the State Transmission Utilities (STUs) of seven states, i.e. Gujarat, Himachal Pradesh, Karnataka, Kerala, Rajasthan, Tamil Nadu and Uttar Pradesh for evacuation of approx. 20 GW of RE power in the seven States.
-Currently.
-The STUs are preparing the packages and are in process of issuing tenders for implementing the projects.
+Currently, the STUs are inviting tenders for implementing the projects.
 The scheduled commissioning timeline for the projects under this scheme is March 2026.

 Subsequently, some states had requested for revision of projects under the GEC-II Scheme and the same has been approved by MNRE.